Appendix F: Faculty Ombuds and Faculty Hearing Committee

 For more information about the scope and role of the Ombuds, please see the Duke University Ombuds Charter, visit the Ombuds website, and/or contact the Office of the Ombuds directly.

-1. The Faculty Hearing Committee shall consist of at least 12 and up to 18 regular rank faculty members, nominated by the Executive Committee of the Academic Council and elected by the Council at large (regular rank faculty is defined in Chapter 2 of the Faculty Handbook).
-In its nominations, the Executive Committee shall seek to present a reasonable representation of the university's academic community.
-The Executive Committee shall appoint one member of the FHC to act as chair.
+2. The FHC consists of at least 12 and up to 18 regular rank faculty members (as defined in Chapter 2 of the Faculty Handbook) nominated by the Executive Committee of the Academic Council and elected by the Council at large.
+In its nominations, the Executive Committee shall seek a reasonable representation of the university's academic community.
+The Executive Committee shall appoint one member of the FHC to act as Chair.

-2. Committee members shall serve for three-year terms, and may be reelected; however, no person shall serve more than six consecutive years.
-Retiring members shall nonetheless conclude the cases pending before them at the time of the expiration of their terms.
+3. FHC members shall serve for three-year terms and may be reelected.
+However, no person shall serve more than six consecutive years.
+Departing members shall nonetheless conclude cases pending before them at the time of the expiration of their terms.
 Vacancies arising during an academic year may be filled by appointment by the Executive Committee of the Academic Council until the next regular election of FHC members.

 B. Jurisdiction